 Western Kentucky University is home to one of the most renowned folklore MA programs in the United States.
+We are celebrating 50 years of folklore graduate studies over the 2022-2023 academic year!
 Folklore studies at WKU goes back to 1917, when Gordon Wilson began a folklore library and began collecting folklore locally.
 He went on to hire folklore faculty, and an undergraduate minor was established in 1968, followed by a Master of Arts degree in 1972.
 We are the home of the Kentucky Folklife Program, which was established in 1989 and joined our department in 2012.

 Why study folklore at WKU?

 The Master of Arts program in Folk Studies at Western Kentucky University is known internationally for its academic rigor and hands-on approach to folklore studies.
-We prepare graduates for professional careers and continued graduate study, and we have a wide network of alumni employed in public folklore programs, arts agencies, museums, historic preservation organizations, parks, schools, universities, and elsewhere.
+We prepare graduates for continued graduate study and professional careers, and we have a wide network of alumni employed in public folklore programs, arts agencies, museums, historic preservation organizations, parks, schools, universities, and elsewhere.

 Hear from our alumni